 Southwest Electric participates with other electric cooperatives in Mississippi in an annual Youth Leadership Program designed for high school juniors.
 The Program, now in its 35th year, is sponsored by the Electric Cooperatives of Mississippi.
 Southwest Electric has participated in the Program for 34 years.
 The Program is designed to provide students with an opportunity to learn about rural electrification, how and why cooperatives operate and how electricity is distributed, in addition to sharpening their leadership skills.

 The Youth Leadership Program is open to junior class members in high schools located within Southwest Electric’s service area.
-Each high school can select up to three students to participate in Cooperative University.
+Each high school can select up to two students to participate in Cooperative University.
 The Program is also open to homeschool students.

 Students must be able to attend the following: